 Mixed payment gateways occur when a school has a custom payment gateway for one processor (Stripe or PayPal), but still uses the Monthly Payment Gateway for the other.

-To best exemplify this, let's demonstrate using a hypothetical scenario where a school has set up the custom Stripe gateway, but not the custom PayPal gateway.
-In this scenario, if a student purchases a course through Stripe (i.e. uses a credit/debit card), their payment will be processed through the custom Stripe gateway, and as a result, will be paid out directly.
+To best demonstrate, let's use a hypothetical scenario where a school has set up the custom Stripe gateway, but not the custom PayPal gateway.
+In this scenario, if a student purchases a course through Stripe (i.e. uses a credit/debit card), their payment would be processed through the custom Stripe gateway, and as a result, would be paid out directly.

-Alternatively, if the student had purchased the course through PayPal, their payment will be processed through the Monthly Payment Gateway, and as a result, will be paid out on the rolling monthly payout schedule.
+Alternatively, if the student had purchased the course through PayPal, their payment would be processed through the Monthly Payment Gateway, and as a result, would be paid out on the rolling monthly payout schedule.
 Here’s a chart that illustrates how payouts work with only a custom Stripe gateway set up: